 How to choose the best camera for kids

-We get it, choosing the right camera for your child can feel overwhelming.
-With so many options out there, all claiming to be “the best,” it’s hard to know which one will actually suit your little one.
-While we’ve put together some recommendations, here are a few key things to consider to make sure you’re picking the right fit for your child’s age, interests, and needs.
+We get it — picking the right camera for your child can feel overwhelming.
+With so many options out there all claiming to be “the best,” it’s tough to know which one will truly suit your little one’s age, interests, and needs.
+Based on some of the top kids’ cameras on the market, here are key points to help you make the right choice.

 1. Age suitability

-The best camera depends on your child’s age and skill level:
+Match the camera to your child’s age and skill level to avoid frustration:

 2. Type of camera